Gold Coast Coastal Cycle Route: Main Beach South Oceanway

 Council will construct the Main Beach South Oceanway between Woodroffe Street and Narrowneck between February and June 2023.

 Surfers South Oceanway

-In November 2020, Council is consulting about constructing the Oceanway between Laycock Street Surfers Paradise and First Avenue Broadbeach.
+In November 2020, Council was consulting with the community about constructing the Oceanway between Laycock Street Surfers Paradise and First Avenue Broadbeach.
 In 2021, a group of beach front landowners has sought a court injunction to stop construction near their homes.
 The Court challenge was not successful.
-Council has announced it will now construct the Surfers South Oceanway between April and December in 2022.
+Council has now constructed the Surfers South Oceanway, and the Minister for Transport and Main Roads, Mark Bailey, and local divisional councillor, Darren Taylor, opened the new pathway for pedestrians and cyclists in March 2023.
+The Surfers South Oceanway was jointly funded by the Queensland Government under its Cycle Network Local Government Grants Program and by the City of Gold Coast.

 Broadbeach North Oceanway

 In June 2008, funding from the innovative Wave highrise building in Broadbeach allowed completion of the Oceanway between Kurrawa Parklands and First Avenue, Broadbeach.

 Mermaid Beach Oceanway

-There are wealthy people along Hedges Avenue who do not support the construction of the Oceanway along this section of the beach.
+There are wealthy residents along Hedges Avenue who do not support the construction of the Oceanway along this section of the beach.
 Sections of the public road reserve (Los Angeles Esplanade) have been fenced off from public access and are vegetated with turf and landscaping that incorporates public road into the private gardens for the adjoining houses.
-The footpath on the landward side of the houses is narrow and impeeded by driveways and powerpoles.
+The footpath on the landward side of the houses is narrow and impeded by driveways and powerpoles.